manthanpatel333/Customer-analysis/Readme.txt

-db_one_data (1) -this file for the deep learning New_Low_rating_analysis[1] -relation of age and dress and oth iteams catagories New_Untitled_1[1]- word cloud and and more processing
+db_one_data (1) -this file for the deep learning New_Low_rating_analysis[1] -relation of age and dress and oth iteams catagories New_Untitled_1[1]- word cloud and and more processing read the Readme.docx for detail explanation of project